tanishaapriya/FunDraw/readme.md

-# 🎨 FUNRAW – Air Drawing using Hand Gestures
+# 🎨 FUNDRAW – Air Drawing using Hand Gestures

 A real-time computer vision project that allows users to draw in the air using hand gestures.
 Built using OpenCV and MediaPipe.